okzyrox/tundra/readme.md

-# nb-lang
+# Tundra

-was tired and though "hey this would be cool ngl", but im too untalented to ever write such a thing.
+was tired and thought "hey this would be cool ngl", but im too untalented to ever write such a thing.

-read the spec at: `./NBLANG.md`
+read at: `./2am-writeup.md`

-idk MAYBE ill make a parser/interpreter for it

-MAYBE

 ## How to run?